Search

 Different types of visas in the Philippines

-The Philippines offers various visa choices for different reasons to visit the country.
+The Philippines offers various visa choices for different reasons for visiting the country.
 This way, many people can find a visa that matches their needs, making traveling to the Philippines an easy option for them.
 Here are the different types of visas in the Philippines:

 1. 9(a) Temporary Visitors Visa: This visa enables a stay longer than 30 days and can be extended when you apply for an extension before visa expiration.

-2. 47(a)(2) Special Non-Immigrant Visa: Reserved for foreign nationals coming to the Philippines for pre-arranged employment or under a qualified institution’s sponsorship, business purposes, transit, or study visits.
+2. 47(a)(2) Special Non-Immigrant Visa: Reserved for foreign nationals coming to the Philippines for pre-arranged employment or under a qualified institution’s sponsorship for business purposes, transit, or study visits.

 3. Non-quota Immigrant Visa: Applicable for spouses or children (below 21 years old) of Filipino nationals and returning natural-born Filipinos who have acquired a different citizenship.